MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: How can I pay only once per user across multiple organizations?

-A: Multi-org billing/licensing is available.
-For more information, see [multi-org billing](#multi-org-billing).
+A: Multi-organization billing/licensing is available.
+For more information, see [multi-organization billing](#multi-org-billing).

 ### Q: What's the difference between daily pro-rated charges instead of monthly committed purchases?